marwahaha/Virtue/README.md

    - Added Polish translation (Damian Staniszewski).

 15 - No more nasty BCS code in the TP2.
 Thanks Weimer!
-   - Added Czech translation by Zbynìk Veir.
+   - Added Czech translation by ZbynÃ¬k Veir.
 Readme has also been translated.
 See readme_czech.txt.
    - Irenicus Dryads won't turn hostile if you fight monsters nearby.
 And they really do cause a Virtue drop this time.
    - Oversight compatibility no longer broken.
    - Readme is now in Polish.
 See readme_polish.txt.